dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/basic-structures/captured-result-filter.md

 # CapturedResultFilter

-The `CapturedResultFilter` protocol represents a captured result filter, which is responsible for filtering different types of captured results, including raw image, decoded barcodes, recognized text lines, detected quads, normalized images, and parsed results.
+The `CapturedResultFilter` interface represents a captured result filter, which is responsible for filtering different types of captured results, including raw image, decoded barcodes, recognized text lines, detected quads, normalized images, and parsed results.

 ## Definition